 Visiting the Columbarium

 All burials are treated in the same way, with equal reverence.
-In this way, our tradition of common prayer has a parallel in our tradition of common burial, conveying the sacred principle behind all of the ministries of the church – the equal dignity and worth of every human being.
+Our tradition of common prayer has a parallel in our tradition of common burial, conveying the sacred principle behind all of the ministries of the church – the equal dignity and worth of every human being.

-During the service of committal, the officiant will place the biodegradable urn directly into the ground and then cover it with earth.
-There is no need for family members to purchase a special urn or vessel for this purpose.
-Memorial bronze plaques will be mounted on curved granite wall in the garden area and hold nameplates commemorating the full names and years of birth and death for those interred.
+Memorial bronze plaques are mounted on curved granite wall in the garden area and engraved to commemorate the full names and years of birth and death for those interred.

 Visiting the Garth Memorial Garden

 All Souls Memorial Garden may be visited at any time.
 The placement of flowers, candles, or any other ornamentation is not permitted.
 Visitors wishing to arrange for memorial flowers on the Good Shepherd Chapel altar should contact the Altar Guild directly at: 202-537-6215.